 Perhaps you’ve heard about the new 10-year China visas that became an option following a meeting between US President Obama and Chinese President Xi JinPing in late 2014.
 Most people, however, don’t quite understand what this new 10-year visa means.
 I’d like to answer the most commonly asked questions about China’s 10-year tourist visa.

 Questions have been flying around about these Chinese visa rule changes and I’ve been getting quite a few emails myself.
 While I normally suggest people just work with a professional visa service (I personally recommend Passport Visa Express), I thought it might be helpful if I took some time to answer these questions for all to see.

-So if you’re interested in obtaining a 10-year visa (or curious as to why you would even want one), here are a few FAQ’s that might help:
+So if you’re interested in obtaining a 10-year visa (or curious as to why you would even want one), here are a few FAQ’s that might help.